 Stay informed about the impact of the Covid-19 outbreak on trade mark services around the world.
 Our attorneys are working to provide regular updates throughout this period.

 A trade mark is an intellectual property right that protects a brand.
-There are various types of trade marks that are used in the market.
+These are the various types of trade marks that are used in the market.

 These are trade marks that are composed entirely of alphanumeric text.
 This type of mark, which is set in plain block print, normally offers the broadest protections.
 While this type of mark has its advantages in relation to the protection it can provide, it is also normally harder to register.
 The main reason for this is that the scope of the alphanumeric text functioning as a badge of origin is not limited by any stylisation or graphical elements (such as a logo, font type or colour).

 This type of trade mark is different from word marks in that they can combine a number of branding elements, such as words that are stylised in a particular font, placement, and appearance and they can also include a logo, number or other graphical elements.
 This type of mark provides a narrower scope of protection than a word mark Businesses file composite or logo marks as an additional layer of protection to a word mark, or instead of a word mark, if it is unlikely the word mark would be registrable